Tuesday, 25 November 2025

 The Fosse Way

-In AD 49 Ostorius moved Legio XX from Colchester to a new vexillation-sized fort at Kingsholm near Gloucester.
+During AD 48-49 Ostorius moved Legio II Augusta to Dorchester and Legio XX from Colchester to a new vexillation-sized fort at Kingsholm near Gloucester.
 We lack firm evidence for the movement of Legio XX after it left Colchester yet epigraphic evidence indicates a presence at Kingsholm, but we cannot be certain of the size of the unit based there.

 This fort would typically accommodate around half-a-legion plus axillaries, between 2,500 – 4,000 men.
 The remainder of Legio XX were, presumably, left behind at Colchester and formed a colony of veterans, making Camulodunum the first Roman colonia in Britain officially named Colonia Claudia Victricensis.
 The majority of the colony's citizens would have come from Legio XX who had completed their service but were also complimented with retired soldiers from other British legions.